-Disclaimer: Feel free to contact the Payroll Services Team at email@example.com with questions related to your paycheck, or visit our website for assistance with more general inquiries.
-However, please note, our team cannot offer assistance or advice related to your personal taxes, or assist with determining how much withholding to elect on the IRS W4 Form.
-For assistance with completing the W4, please view the IRS Tax Withholding Estimator.
-For personal income tax questions, seek professional tax guidance.
+Disclaimer: The Payroll Services team cannot offer assistance or advice related to your personal taxes, or assist with determining how much withholding to elect on the IRS or State W4 Forms.
+For assistance with completing the W4, please view the IRS Tax Withholding Estimator or the State’s Revenue website.
+For personal income tax questions, contact a professional Tax Preparer or Accountant.

 Change Your State Income Tax Withholding

 The New Jersey W-4 can be completed on HR Self Service and TigerHub.
 If you are approved to work outside New Jersey, in one of the states where the University is a registered employer, contact Payroll Services for more information on completing the state W-4 form, [email protected].

 States in Which Princeton University is an Employer

 The list below includes the states in which Princeton University is registered as an employer.
 If you are approved to work in one of these states, income tax withholding and unemployment /disability tax will be withheld.

 |Student Employees||Students actively enrolled in a degree program at the University, is exempt from Social Security and Medicare (FICA) taxes for wages earned during the academic year.
 Wages earned during the eight-week summer break, is subject to Social Security and Medicare tax and will be reported to the IRS on form W-2.|

 |Foreign National Employees||Foreign nationals on an F-1 or J-1 visa, are exempt from Social Security and Medicare taxes throughout the year.
 For more information see Global Financial Services website Global Financial Services | Finance and Treasury princeton.edu.|

 Report Taxable Fellowship Payments for U.S. Citizens who are Graduate Students and Postdoc Research Fellows